aritzLizoain/CNN-Image-Segmentation/README.md

 ### augmentation.py

--**Function**:

--**Caution**:

--**Requirements**:

-only geometric. can be added. check [imgaug documentation](https://imgaug.readthedocs.io/en/latest/source/examples_basics.html)

-crea más imágenes a partir de las que le paso.
-Sólo aplico cambios geométricos (rotación, zoom, etc.).
-Aún así, como ahora puedo crear la cantidad de imágenes que quiera, no lo estoy utilizando.
-Pero bueno, ahí está.
+-**Function**: applies data augmentation techniques to both images and corresponding labels.
+Due to the type of images working with, non-geometric augmentation can lead to wrong labeling.
+Therefore only geometric augmentation is applied: flip, crop, pad, scale, translate and rotate.
+Check the [imgaug documentation](https://imgaug.readthedocs.io/en/latest/source/examples_basics.html) for more information on augmentation techniques.
+The original image and label, and augmented ones, are visualized.

-Here is an augmented image and label example:
+Augmented image and label example:
 ![alt text](https://github.com/aritzLizoain/Image-segmentation/blob/master/Images/Example_Images/Augmentation_example.png "Augmentation example")

 ### train.py